 I will be doing a series of profiles covering rescuers, foster parents and rescue organizations.
 I’m very excited to start this series with The Zoo Rescue.
 This team of rescuers, Jennifer and her husband Tony in Southern Alabama, are amazing animal advocates who live their lives doing what they can to make a difference in each furry life they touch.
-I don’t know Jennifer or Tony personally and only happened upon their story by chance, but it makes me very happy to know there are people in the world like them – just trying to help out one animal at time.
+I don’t know Jennifer or Tony personally and only happened upon their story by chance, but it makes me very happy to know there are people in the world like them – just trying to help out one animal at a time.
 They are truly inspiring people!

-A conversation with Jennifer
+A Conversation With Jennifer

 Are you more of a dog person or a cat person?

 I’m a cat person.
 I love our dogs dearly, but it’s just different with cats.